quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-3.md

 ```

-To _really_ see how the Guestbook application connects to Redis, we can take an even closer look.
+To _really_ see how the Guestbook application connects to Redis, we can take an _even closer_ look!

 Run `docker ps` to generate a listing of all the containers that Docker is running on the EC2 instance, and note the Container ID for the Guestbook container.
 Then run the following command to connect to the Guestbook container: